 During the first week of a semester (first day of Summer Session), 100% of tuition, room, board, and technology fee is refunded.
-There is no refund for partial reductions in enrollment after the last day to register or change course status of a semester or the third day of a Summer Session.
+There is no refund for partial reductions in enrollment after the last day to register or change course status of a semester during the Fall and Spring semester.
+For the Summer term, withdrawals during the first 60% of the term are given a prorata refund of tuition by class.